apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/sharding.en.md

 </beans>
 ```

-### Use DataSource on spring
+### Use DataSource in Spring

-Just inject or configure data source to JPA, Hibernate orMyBatis.
+Inject DataSource to use; or configure DataSource in JPA, Hibernate or MyBatis to use.

 ```java
 @Resource
 private DataSource dataSource;
 ```

-The rule configuration consists of data source configuration, table rule configuration, database Sharding strategy and table Sharding strategy, etc. Here is a simple configuration example, more flexible configurations can be used in product environment, e.g. multi-Sharding columns, table rules configuration directly bound with Sharding strategy.
+Rule configurations include data source configuration, table rule configuration, database sharding strategy and table sharding strategy.
-More details please reference [configuration manual](/en/manual/sharding-jdbc/configuration/).
+All these are the simplest configuration methods, and the practical use can be more flexible, like multiple sharding keys, table rule configuration bound directly with sharding strategies, etc.
+For more detailed configurations, please refer to [Configuration Manual](http://shardingsphere.io/document/current/en/manual/sharding-jdbc/configuration/).